OKR VS KPI: What are the differences between OKRs and KPIs?

 KPI Methodology: Key Performance Indicators

 On the other hand, KPIs (Key Performance Indicators) are specific metrics that provide an instant view of the performance of a particular activity, operation or area in an organization.
-These indicators are essential to evaluate performance and effectiveness in relation to business objectives.
+These indicators are essential for assessing performance and effectiveness in relation to business objectives.

-KPIs are established at the beginning of the year and remain constant throughout, providing daily guidance on process progress and operational efficiency.
+KPIs are established at the beginning of the year and kept constant throughout the year, providing daily guidance on process progress and operational efficiency.

 Some examples of KPIs include employee turnover rate, attrition rate, and employee performance.
-It is essential to highlight that the choice of relevant and meaningful KPIs is fundamental for the effectiveness of this methodology.
+It is essential to note that choosing relevant and meaningful KPIs is critical to the effectiveness of this methodology.

 When analyzing the differences between OKRs and KPIs, several aspects stand out: